-Junior School aims to equip our students with a well-developed cultural and global understanding of the world so that they embrace tolerance and respect differences.
+The Junior School aims to equip students with a well-developed cultural and global understanding of the world so that they embrace harmony and respect differences.

 Developing a cross cultural understanding through learning about different countries and their beliefs, valuing the traditions of others and understanding

 the roles and responsibilities we have towards others and the planet, are essential elements of Ravenswood’s International Mindedness.

 The aim of all International Baccalaureate (IB) programmes is for students to develop and demonstrate international-mindedness.
 It is a multifaceted concept that captures a way of thinking, being and acting.
 Internationally minded students are open to others and to the world, and are cognisant of our deep interconnectedness.
 (IB 2017).

 The Primary Years Programme (PYP) offers opportunities to inquire into human commonalities through the transdisciplinary themes.
 This in turn facilitates the students to open themselves up to others and to the world.
 A willingness to see beyond local boundaries is also essential for intercultural understanding.